cfcosta/xq/README.md

 # Xq

 Please remember that this is not even alpha-quality software.
-Even if at some point it does get to that level of production-readyness, it's scope is still too small to be of any use to anyone.
+Even if at some point it does get to that level of production-readiness, it's scope is still too small to be of any use to anyone.

 Consider this a study/reference project for someone else that wants to do the